Skip to main content.

 During your senior year, you will complete a team-based capstone project that provides real-world experience defined by current industry needs.

-Software Engineering option: The department offers a BS degree in computer science with an option in software engineering: the systematic approach to the development, operation, and maintenance of software systems used in business, medicine, science, engineering, entertainment, and other fields.
+Software Engineering concentration: The department offers a BS degree in computer science with a concentration in software engineering: the systematic approach to the development, operation, and maintenance of software systems used in business, medicine, science, engineering, entertainment, and other fields.
 For this option, you will complete 63 credits in general engineering and computer science courses with 120 credits overall.

 Artificial Intelligence concentration: The department offers a BS degree in computer science with a concentration in artificial intelligence: the study of computer applications and information science applicable to fields that require intelligent software systems.